sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 ## Task 2A.
 Navigating through subtrees

 #### Double-click the first subtree in the upper section.
 This starts with the word Frame.
-- This provides you with details about the overall network packet, or frame, including the frame length and the arrival time of the packet.
+- This provides me with details about the overall network packet, or frame, including the frame length and the arrival time of the packet.
 At this level, I'm viewing information about the entire packet of data.
 #### Double-click Frame again to collapse the subtree and then double-click the Ethernet II subtree.
 - This item contains details about the packet at the Ethernet level, including the source and destination MAC addresses and the type of internal protocol that the Ethernet packet contains.
 #### Double-click Ethernet II again to collapse that subtree and then double-click the Internet Protocol Version 4 subtree.